jdek/jim-psp/psptoolchain/readme.txt

  1) Set up your environment by installing the following software:

-  autoconf, automake, bison, flex, gcc, make, ncurses, patch, readline, subversion, texinfo, wget
+  autoconf, automake, bison, flex, gcc, libusb-dev, make, ncurses, patch, readline, subversion, texinfo, wget

  2) Add the following to your login script: